Cobra Command (1984 video game): Reception

-In Japan, Game Machine listed Thunder Storm on their May 15, 1984 issue as being the most-successful upright/cockpit arcade unit of the month.
-It remained at the top of Japan's upright/cockpit arcade cabinet charts for four months in 1984, through June and July to August.
+In Japan, Game Machine listed Thunder Storm as the most successful upright/cockpit arcade unit of May 1984.
+It remained at the top of Japan's upright/cockpit arcade cabinet charts from June to August 1984.

 In North America, Cobra Command was released as an arcade conversion kit for the previously unsuccessful Bega's Battle.
 Cobra Command was more successful, becoming one of the more successful laserdisc games in 1984.
 In the United States, Cobra Command topped the Play Meter laserdisc arcade charts from October to November 1984.
-However, while it was one of the more successful laserdisc games that year, it was not able to achieve mass appeal due to the laserdisc market being in decline at the time.
+However, it was not able to achieve mass appeal due to the laserdisc market being in decline at the time.

 Roger C. Sharpe of Play Meter called the arcade game one of the few "shining lights" in the laserdisc arcade market of 1984.
 They said it "brought the technology another small step closer to where it will ultimately go in the future."

 Reviewing the Sega CD version in Wizard magazine, Glenn Rubenstein praised the high number of levels and unique interface.
 He gave the game a B−.

 On release, Famicom Tsūshin scored the Sega Saturn version of the game 25 out of 40 and the PlayStation version 23 out of 40.

 Legacy

 Data East released a second game titled Cobra Command in 1988.
-Unlike the 1984 version, the 1988 arcade game is a side-scrolling shoot-'em-up.
+Unlike the 1984 version, it is a side-scrolling shoot-'em-up.

 The Cobra helicopter has a brief cameo in the garage of the Dragon Brothers as they depart in Double Dragon II: The Revenge.

 The original Cobra Command was re-released in Japan for the PlayStation and Sega Saturn in 1995 in a two-in-one compilation with Road Blaster, another FMV game produced by the same team.

-In November 2009, Revolutionary Concepts developed and published an enhanced iPhone OS version of the original arcade game.
+In November 2009, Revolutionary Concepts developed and published an enhanced iOS version of the original arcade game.

 In April 2010, G-Mode released an official port for Windows and Sharp X68030 computers.
 This product was only available for the Japanese market.